-They allow you to have control over the speed, drumsticks and playing.
+They allow you to have control over the speed, drumsticks, and playing.
 You only need to use a metronome, practice pad, and drumsticks to get started with the drum rudiments.
 That’s right – it’s all you’ve got to do!

 However, it’s not as simple as it sounds – there are a total of 40 drum rudiments.
 We know, shocker.
-But if you’re taking drum lessons for beginners – you can begin with the easiest and first five sticking patterns, which includes:
+But if you’re taking drum lessons for beginners – you can begin with the easiest and first five sticking patterns, which include:

-- Flam Stroke: It’s known as a foundational pattern which you have to learn if you want to master more advanced rudiments.
+- Flam Stroke: It’s known as a foundational pattern that you have to learn if you want to master more advanced rudiments.
 Know the flam stroke inside out, and you can easily pick the flam accept, flamacue, flam tap, and all sorts of other drum rudiments.

 - Single Stroke Roll: The very basic of them all!
 It’s the most common drum rudiment, and it’s usually played in fills, beats, and drum solos.

-- Double Stroke Roll: In simple terms, they are made up of two strokes on each hand – the second one always louder than the former.
+- Double Stroke Roll: In simple terms, they are made up of two strokes on each hand – the second one is always louder than the former.
 The pace of drumming is then sped up until a roll happens – which sounds similar to a machine gun.

-- Single Paradiddle: This extremely popular drum rudiment works by alternating between right and left hand strokes to perform the rhythm.
+- Single Paradiddle: This extremely popular drum rudiment works by alternating between right and left-hand strokes to perform the rhythm.

-And the best part about every drum rudiment, is that they are a variation of another rudiment.
+And the best part about every drum rudiment is that they are a variation of another rudiment.
 Simply put, it’s a whole lot easier for advanced learners to learn all the sticking patterns without having to remember each one separately.